Hospitals, Aged Care and Healthcare Services

 Implementing the stock management module has been the driver of a substantial transformation within our department.
 It has significantly improved our processes for storing and managing spare parts which have significantly increased productivity.

 We can now view an image of a part to help locate it quickly as well as set alerts so we are notified when minimum stock thresholds are breached.
 We now use this function to generate a weekly stock re-order report.
 Biomedical engineer at RMH

 Why PPE Management is important

 Personal Protective Equipment (PPE) is equipment worn by a worker to minimize exposure to specific hazards.
-Examples of PPE include safety shoes, gloves, aprons, fall protection, and full-body Tyvek suits, as well as the head, hand, and foot protection.
+Examples of PPE include safety shoes, gloves, aprons, fall protection, and full-body Tyvek suits, as well as head, hand, and foot protection.

 It is important to track PPE as a vital part of workplace safety.
 By tracking long-term PPE (reusable) more efficiently and effectively, it’s possible to maintain safety and compliance goals while reducing resources spent managing your PPE program.